 Here is the original westbound PRR position light signal guarding the west end crossovers and trailing ladder.

-Atlantic Branch is provided with a dwarf PL reflecting the original single direction operation.
+Here is the westernmost signal gantry showing the eastbound signals.
+While the two primary eastbound tracks are provided with high PRR Pl signals, the reverse direction track on the Atlantic Branch is provided with a dwarf PL reflecting the original single direction operation.
 The Montauk was upgraded for full bi-directional operations with the inclusion of a PRR pedestal signal.

 Classic interlocking plants with electro-mechanical lever frames have always had issues dealing with bi-directional operation.
 Bi-directional tracks mean that there has to be a traffic control check before a route can be cleared.
 Adding in this logic to a plant that did not anticipate it can mean quite a bit of modification as every single route needs to have a traffic check added.
 One way around this is to add in exit signals that only have to check the traffic direction.
 Then you can just add in one additional check in the mechanical portion of the frame to make sure that the proper exit signal lever is cleared.
 Here we can see 4 exit signals on the western eastbound signal gantry.
 All four were added later and even come with the late model signal ID plates indicating they could in fact date from the late 1990;s or early 2000's.